sfogo/spring-democloud/README.md

 * Build Docker images and start containers
 `docker-compose -f ./docker-compose.yml up -d --build`
 * All services still go by the [Config First Bootstrap](http://cloud.spring.io/spring-cloud-static/spring-cloud.html#config-first-bootstrap) and the [fail fast](http://projects.spring.io/spring-cloud/spring-cloud.html#config-client-fail-fast) options.
 No starting order is mandated and therefore the Configuration Server may not yet be ready when a service starts up : it will fail but the `restart: always` option present in `Dockerfile` will restart the container.
 It may then take a few `Spring fail fast / Docker restart` cycles until the Configuration Server is found at boot time.
 On my system, it takes at least 3 to 4 minutes for all pieces to be up and running.

-* [Docker Compose file](docker-compose.yml) builds new images except for RabbitMQ whose image is pulled from the [hub](https://hub.docker.com/_/rabbitmq/).
-### Externally exposed services
+### Composition
-* Containers internally use the same ports as with the demo without containers (_but they could internally all use the same port_).
+[Docker Compose file](docker-compose.yml) builds new images except for RabbitMQ whose image is pulled from the [hub](https://hub.docker.com/_/rabbitmq/).
+Containers internally use the same ports as with the demo without containers (_but they could internally all use the same port_).
 Only the following pieces are externally exposed :
 |Component|Externally|Container|
 |---|---|---|
 |Configuration Server|`8888`|`8888`|